How to Dehydrate Pumpkin

 7. Bake them for 35-40 minutes or until the treats are hard and dry.
 Allow them to cool before serving to your pup!

-(I bet you try one too... and that's OK, just don't let your dogs catch you stealing their treats!)
+I bet you try one too... and that's OK, just don't let your dogs catch you stealing their treats!

 Here are some handy bone-shaped doggie treat cutters!

 Yep, they're on Amazon.
-Everything's on Amazon.

-* As an Amazon Associate, I earn a small commission from qualifying purchases.
-The price you pay doesn't increase.
+As an Amazon Associate, I earn commission from qualifying purchases.
+The price you pay does not increaseRead disclosure here.

-Make Your Own Dog Food
+Make Your Own Dog Food book cover

-Don't forget - it's like a pet food party to your pooch, so introduce new nibbles gradually, and keep your eagle eyes open for any funky reactions.
-And remember, your best bet is to have a quick chat with your vet to make sure that these new treats are a good match for your dog's specific health profile.
+Remember, your best bet is to have a quick chat with your vet to make sure that these new treats are a good match for your dog's specific health profile.

-Enjoy cooking for your pup!
-Learn how to make your own doggie food here or click the image.
+Learn how to make your own dog food here or click the image.